Edited by Norval Smith, Tonjes Veenstra and Enoch O. Aboh

 - 2.The sociolinguistic context

 - 5.The Getske Boys, social type and place-making on Facebook: Heerle-Noord Ouwhoer

 - 6.The lyrics of Naar Talia/Talië (2010)

 - 7.1Parodying how they write in Heerlen-Noord

 - 7.2Parodying how they speak by Naar Talia

 Cited by 1 other publications

-This list is based on CrossRef data as of 08 may 2021.
+This list is based on CrossRef data as of 14 october 2022.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
 Any errors therein should be reported to them.